Conditional formatting in Excel: how to change cells colour based on value

 In this example, the IF formula is =IF(F2=TRUE,”Yes”,””) for row 2, =IF(F3=TRUE,”Yes”,””) for row 3, etc.

-We want “Yes” to be written in green for IF=TRUE and the cell to be colored in red for “IF is not TRUE”.
+We want “Yes” to be written in green for IF=TRUE and the cell to be coloured in red for “IF is not TRUE”.

 Watch our 50 sec. video and create rules for conditional formatting within seconds in the future!